 Q: When do you anticipate having your grand opening?

 A: We are preparing for a grand opening in the Fall of 2019!

 Q: When will you start booking events in the new event hall?

 Q: Will there be positions that community members can apply for, who are not Step By Step clients?

 A: Yes!
 We will be filling many positions with experienced professionals, to oversee the successful launch of the new center and pilot training program.
 Step By Step clients will be referred into the program, by their case managers, and will begin with counseling and soft skills education.
 Later, clients will move into mentored job training positions and may be hired back to fill peer training and management positions over time.
 However, the primary goal of the program is to teach skills and assist women in obtaining gainful employment, in their communities, outside of the Step By Step program.
-We expect to start publicizing open positions in June 2019.
+Visit www.farm12.org/employment for more information.

 Q: What are your plans for the other spaces and buildings onsite?